 Book project

-This project analyzes heavy metal’s radicalization into different “extreme” subgenres as aresponse to the analog-to-digital transition.
+This project analyzes how heavy metal radicalized into different “extreme” subgenres in response to the analog-to-digital transition.
 Amid unequal access to digital studio technology, musicians had to reconcile conflicting values of tradition and escalation.
 I draw on archival materials, interviews, and artifacts to reconstruct the dialectic between what actors want technologies to be and what these tools could do.
 Rather than focusing on the outrageousness of this music and its relationship to mainstreams, I tell stories of how sonic intentions clash with economic and engineering challenges specific to the 1980s and 1990s.

-More recent research examines how online platforms remix genre norms in the present.
-For example, in an analysis of cross-genre reaction videos, I demonstrate how algorithmic feedback loops between audiences and creators challenge the logic of expertise, masculinity, and belonging in hip-hop and metal.
+My most recent research examines how online platforms remix genre norms in the present.
+For example, in an analysis of cross-genre reaction videos, I demonstrate how algorithmic feedback loops between audiences and creators challenge logics of expertise in hip-hop and metal music.

 Analytical Technologies and Their Limit Cases